pollyjuice74/5G-Decoder/README.md

 # Adversarial Neural Network Implementation

-Contains a **tensorflow** implementation for scalability of a `Discriminator` and a `Generator` where the discriminator decodes a recieved codeword `r` and generator adds noise `z_G` to a codeword `c` such that it will increase the discriminator's `BER` performance on a given `EbN0` signal to noise ratio.
+Contains a **tensorflow** implementation for scalability of a `Decoder/Discriminator` and a `Generator` where the discriminator decodes a recieved codeword `r` and generator adds noise `z_G` to a codeword `c` such that it will increase the discriminator's `BER` performance on a given `EbN0` signal to noise ratio.

-The `Discriminator` is implemented using low-rank projections and splitting numerical methods to decrease the time complexity of the transformer and diffusion respectively such that it will have competetive time complity with existing GNN/BP 5G decoding approaches of `O( Iters * |edges(H)| )`.
+The `Decoder/Discriminator` is implemented using low-rank projections and splitting numerical methods to decrease the time complexity of the transformer and diffusion respectively such that it will have competetive time complity with existing GNN/BP 5G decoding approaches of `O( Iters * |edges(H)| )`.